PHS Drama

 PHS Black Box Theatre

-Tickets are available at our Ludus website. $5 General Admission Seating.
+Tickets are available at our Ludus ticket website. $10 General Admission Seating.
 Doors will open at 7:10 PM.
+If the cost of admission would present a financial hardship for your family, please contact us at patricklenihan@princetonk12.org.

 About the PHS Drama Program